Runnetty1/Astero/README.md

 Info
 =======================

-This repository is the collection of all the community-contributed character sheets that are available for use on Roll20.
 This is all the files used for Astero made in Unity Engine (https://unity.com) Put all the files inside the Asset folder in the Unity project.
 Open the Singleplayer scene in the scen folder to see most of the working systems.